-Imagine getting out ot bed, putting on a hoodie – because it’s a little chilly – and walking out the door.
+Imagine getting out of bed, putting on a hoodie – because it’s a little chilly – and walking out the door.
 You can hear all types of birds chirping, insects singing their melodic tunes, the wind gently blowing the bushes.
-You’re in a hilly area surrounded by plants and the early morning dew is dropping from the leaves right in front of you.
+You’re in a hilly area surrounded by plants and the early morning dew is dripping from the leaves right in front of you.
 You look up and you see the sunlight through the trees forming different shapes on the grass.
 This actually has a name in Japanese.
 It’s komorebi.
 It’s so important to the Japanese culture that they thought it deserved its own word.

 Did you like the scenery I described?
 Well, I write this blog post from one of my favorite retreats: my mom’s house in São Roque, my hometown.
 A little piece of heaven on earth protected by huge pine trees to the east, a wall to the west where a small creek runs, and what remained of Mata Atlântica to the south (check out pictures below)